"Actionable Insights to Fuel Your Growth"

 Vendors are Focusing on Strategic Partnerships to Maintain Operational Stability

-McDermott International, Inc., Enbridge, Inc., NAFTA A.S., and others are acknowledged as major participants in the natural gas storage market, as each firm is actively involved in the expanding and modernizing storage capacity, LNG & floating storage expansion, and others.
+McDermott International, Inc., Enbridge, Inc., NAFTA A.S., and others are acknowledged as major participants in the natural gas storage market, as each firm is actively involved in expanding and modernizing storage capacity, LNG & floating storage expansion, and others.

 In August 2025, PetroChina, an oil and gas producer based in China, revealed its intention to purchase three natural gas storage facilities from China National Petroleum Corporation (CNPC) for 40.01 billion yuan ($5.59 billion), excluding tax.
 This acquisition aims to strengthen the company’s natural gas supply chain and maintain operational stability.
 The deal encompasses the complete equity interests in Xinjiang Gas Storage, Xiangguosi Gas Storage, and Liaohe Gas Storage, with respective valuations of 17.06 billion yuan (USD 2.39 billion), 9.99 billion yuan ($1.46 billion), and 12.95 billion yuan (USD 1.89 billion).